 Best for: Teaching peer-to-peer activities

-Most of the learning in the delegator teaching style happens between learners on a peer-to-peer level through frequent discussions, collaboration, and communication.
+Most of the learning in the delegator teaching style occurs among learners on a peer-to-peer basis through frequent discussions, collaboration, and communication.
 The instructor is practically removed from the position of authority and only facilitates the discussions.

 The delegator style works best for lab-based experiments, group tutoring classes, creative writing, debates, and other peer-to-peer activities.